matloff/omsi/README.md

 <b><i>Copy-and-paste:</i></b>

-In programming classes, the instructor may wish to place a template, i.e. an outline of the answer, in the question, with students filling in the gaps in the code.
+In programming classes, the instructor may wish to place a template, i.e. an outline of the answer, in the question box, with students filling in the gaps in the code.
 Copy-and-paste operations using a mouse may depend on the type of machine/OS used.
 Instead, OMSI offers a **CopyQtoA** selection in the menu, which completely copies the contents